phsihn/job-journey/README.md

 Job Journey is a web app that keeps track of a user's job applications and display them all one one page.
 It gives the users to input valuable information for each unique application and lets them view it.
 Please feel free to visit the about page on the side navigation (expand it) to learn more about the app!
+**If you would like to see the app, you must make an account and log in!

 The main page displays all the current user's jobs they applied to and their each application's status.
 ![image](https://user-images.githubusercontent.com/17844736/128797711-79ec327b-7ceb-4973-89fa-d730a39514c6.png)